SceneFun3D/documentation/docs/benchmarks/task1.md

 ## Evaluation metrics

-Submissions are evaluated using the mean Average Precision at the IoU thresholds of 0.25 and 0.50, denoted as $AP_{25}$ and $AP_{50}$ respectively.
-Additionally, they are assessed using the average across IoU thresholds from 0.5 to 0.95 with a step of 0.05 ($AP$).
-Submissions are ranked based on the $AP$ metric.
+Submissions are evaluated using the mean Average Precision at the IoU thresholds of 0.25 and 0.50, denoted as AP<sub>25</sub> and AP<sub>50</sub> respectively.
+Additionally, they are assessed using the average across IoU thresholds from 0.5 to 0.95 with a step of 0.05 (AP).
+Submissions are ranked based on the AP metric.